ViktorQvarfordt/blog/posts/wip-postgres-graphs-and-trees.md

 (10 rows)
 ```

-We can prevent this by stopping when we reach a cycle.
-We add `WHERE NOT traversed.node_id = ANY(traversed.path)`:
+We can prevent this by stopping before we reach a cycle by adding `WHERE NOT edge.target_node_id = ANY(traversed.path)`:

 ```sql
 WITH RECURSIVE traversed AS (